 Mindfulness Based Programs (MBPs) are evidence based mind-body programs that train participants in the cultivation of mindfulness in order to support wellbeing, address the causes of human distress, and offer pathways to relieving suffering.
 They are informed by theories and practices from contemplative traditions, science, medicine, psychology and education.

 MAM offers a FREE Introduction to MBPs session so that interested individuals may learn more about the various programs and decide which is best for them.
-Please check our calendar for the next upcoming session.
+The next upcoming session is Saturday August 3, 2019 from 10 am – noon (register here).
 We also offer a handy MBP Matching Questionnaire to help guide you.

 The purpose of MBPs is to help participants develop a new relationship with experience characterized by present moment focus, decentering and an approach rather than an avoidance orientation.
 This supports the development of improved attentional, emotional and behavioral self-regulation, as well as positive qualities such as compassion, wisdom, equanimity.
 Participants are engaged in sustained and intensive training in mindfulness practices in an experiential inquiry-based learning process, including exercises to develop insight and understanding.
 The elements of the curriculum are adapted to fit specific populations and contexts.